-The penalty for the underpayment of estimated taxes is assessed on a quarterly basis on the difference between the amount paid for each quarter and twenty-five percent (25%) of the final tax liability for the current year.
+The penalty for the underpayment of estimated taxes is assessed on a quarterly basis on the difference between the amount paid for each quarter and twentyfive percent (25%) of the final tax liability for the current year.
 If any underpayment is shown on line 16 continue by completing lines 17 through 21 in each column before proceeding to the next column.

-- 17. Enter the remaining overpayment, if any, from line 20 of the preceding quarter, as adjusted after deducting any previous <underpayment> balance. - 19.
-Enter current year's quarterly tax due: divide line 7, in Part I, by four (4) and enter result in each column. - 20.
-Subtract line 19 from line 18.
-If line 18 is less than line 19, enter the resulting underpayment in brackets>.
-If line 18 is greater than line 19, the difference is carried as an overpayment to line 17 of the next column after deducting any remaining <underpayments> shown on line 20 of the preceding columns. - 21.
-Multiply the amount of <underpayment> on line 20 for each column by 10% if an exception to penalty for the quarter was not met on line 16.
-Enter zero on line 21 if line 16 is zero or greater for the quarter. - 22.
-Add the amounts on line 21 for all quarters and enter result here.
+17. Enter the remaining overpayment, if any, from line 20 of the preceding quarter, as adjusted after deducting any previous <underpayment> balance.

+19. Enter current year's quarterly tax due: divide line 7, in Part I, by four (4) and enter result in each column.

+21. Multiply the amount of <underpayment> on line 20 for each column by 10% if an exception to penalty for the quarter was not met on line 16.
+Enter zero on line 21 if line 16 is zero or greater for the quarter.

+22. Add the amounts on line 21 for all quarters and enter result here.
 This is your total underpayment penalty due.
 Carry this amount to the appropriate line on the front of Form IT-20, IT-20G, IT-20NP, IT-20S or IT-20SC.

 Short Period Returns: Lines 15 and 19 must be changed to correspond with your short period return.
 Do not enter 25% of line 7 or 10; instead, divide lines 7 and 10 by 3 for returns consisting of three quarterly periods.
 Divide lines 7 and 10 by 2 for returns consisting of two quarterly periods.
 Use the entire amount from lines 7 and 10 for returns consisting of one quarterly period.
-For lines 11 through 21, complete only those columns corresponding with the number of quarters being filed.
+For lines 11 through 21, complete only those columns which correspond with the number of quarters being filed.